henribe01/ODE_Solver/readme.md

 ## Features

-- Solving First Order ODEs
+- [x] Solve ODEs using different methods
-- Solving Higher Order ODEs
+- [x] Solving Higher Order ODEs
-- Comparing the methods in terms of accuracy
+- [x] Compare the methods in terms of accuracy
-- Comparing the methods in terms of speed
+- [x] Compare the methods in terms of speed
-- Visualizing the results
+- [x] Visualize the results
-- Command Line Interface
+- [x] Command line interface
-- Saving the plots
+- [x] Saving plots to file
-- Using custom ODEs
+- [x] Using custom ODEs
+- [ ] Solving systems of ODEs

 ## Installation